 How to Grow a Lemon Tree in Pot

 Choose a pot that is 25% bigger than the root ball of the plant.
 The clay pot is ideal because unlike plastic it is porous and evaporates water from sides, this helps the lemon tree to grow well as it dislikes being waterlogged.
 The quality and type of soil is an important factor too.
-For growing high yielding plants, use well-draining organic potting mix.
+For growing high yielding plants, use a well-draining organic potting mix.

 If you’re growing it in small space like a balcony, take care of its spikes, keep the plant in a corner.